Elon Musk apologizes for antisemitic tweet but tells advertisers ‘go f**k yourself’ – KION546

 On Monday, Musk told Netanyahu of the recent attacks that “those who are intent to murder must be neutralized; then the propaganda must stop that is training people to be murderers in the future; and then making Gaza prosperous.
 If that happens, I think it’ll be a good future….
 I’d love to help.”

-But in a separate conversation at the DealBook Summit, Herzog appeared uncertain that Musk would remain consistant in his messaging.
+But in a separate conversation at the DealBook Summit, Herzog appeared uncertain that Musk would remain consistent in his messaging.

 “We had an open and frank conversation which I found interesting and I think it was mutually beneficial to both of us,” said Herzog.
 “I sincerely hope that we will see some of [his activism against antisemitism] in the near future.”